hypertrack/live-app-ios/README.md

 Use the following tutorial to build  [Live Location Sharing](#live-location-sharing) in your app.
 This is divided into three section.
 1. In the first section, we will do a basic setup of Hypertrack SDK.
-2. In the second section, we will select a destination and start a live location trip to that place.
+2. In the second section, we will select a destination and start a Live Location trip to that place.
 3. In the last section, we will get your friend to join the trip started by you.

 Let's get started 😊 .
 Strap yourself in and get ready for an exciting ride 🚀 .